rockiger/reactpress/README.txt

 === System Requirements ===

-To develop React app your WordPress installations needs access to:
+To develop React apps your WordPress installations needs access to:

 * the PHP function `shell_exec` and `exec`,